rutvym/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 ### Closing Thoughts:

 This project enhanced my SQL skills and provided valuable insights into the data analyst job market.
 The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
-Aspiring data analysts can better position themselves in a competitive job market by foucsing on high-demand, high-salary skills.
-This exploration highlights the importance of continous learning and adaptation to emerging trends in the field of data analytics.
+Aspiring data analysts can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
+This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.